m5c/TouchCoreAutoDevSetup/README.md

  * ```./touchcore-init.sh -p``` *Run a full installation in pretend mode, only showing what would be done to the system.*
  * ```./touchcore-init.sh``` *Run a full installation, but request a backup before actually modifying the system.*
  * ```./touchcore-init.sh -iknowwhatiamdoing``` *Run a full installation, brutally replacing any installation/configuration that may exist.*

+*Note:* The script was developed specifically for MacOS and will not work on other UNIX-like systems.

 ## Author